a7x3a/StudentPerformancePrediction/README.md

 python train.py
 ```
 This will:
-- Load the dataset
+- Load the dataset from `merged_dataset.csv`
-- Encode categorical variables
 - Train a Random Forest Regressor
-- Save the model and encoders as `model.pkl` and `encoders.pkl`
+- Save the model as `model.pkl`
+- Display training and testing R² scores

+**Note:** All features in the dataset are already numeric, so no encoding is required.

 ### 2. Run the Web Application
 ```bash